Free and Fast Shipping Free & Fast Shipping

 Last words…

-Solar panels don’t need direct sunlight all the time for it to work.
-They can still generate electricity even if they have an obstructed path.
-All they need is at least four hours of exposure to direct sunlight for them to reach their peak performance daily.
+Do solar panels need direct sunlight?
+Solar panels don’t require direct sunlight all the time to function.
+They can still generate electricity even with an obstructed path.
+However, to reach their peak performance daily, they need at least four hours of exposure to direct sunlight.

 So, if you’re thinking about installing solar panels, take note of where you’re going to place them.
 Install them where they can have high exposure and have accessibility to sunlight.